kevinjalbert/kevinjalbert.github.io/source/articles/2023-05-31-using-chatgpt-and-whisper-a-new-approach-to-blog-writing.md

 At this point, most everything is done.

 Naturally, I still exercised caution and double-checked the output produced by ChatGPT.
-However, I found that approximately 95% to 99% of the blog post was composed by ChatGPT, with only minor adjustments or clarifications from my side.
+However, 95% of the blog post was composed by ChatGPT, with only minor adjustments or clarifications from my side.

 ## The Pitfalls of Non-grounded Writing